 Pay Attention to Carryover Deductions

 Have you ever heard of carryover data with your cell phone plan?
-Well, there are also carryover deductions when it comes to your taxes.
+Well, there are also carryover deductions when it comes to your taxes and this is one of the best small business tax deducation secrets.

 Certain deductions or credits that are not fully used during one tax year may be eligible to be used when filing your taxes during the following years.